DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 After parsing the response and making local changes, the code-commit binary will attempt to build the project.
 This means running 'build.sh' and checking that it exits successfully.
-The output of the build - both stdout and stderr as well as the exit code - needs to be logged in the logging folder with the file suffix "build.txt".
+The output of the build - both stdout and stderr as well as the exit code - needs to be logged with the file suffix "build.txt".
 A numerical prefix needs to be added to the file name so that it is properly grouped with the corresponding LLM call.

 If the build script exits successfully, 'code-commit' stops there.
 The build is considered to have exited successfully if the exit code is 0, even if there is